ctgnz/foxglove/README.md

 # Foxglove SVG/JavaFX

-Native support for SVG in JavaFX
+Native support for [SVG 1.1](https://www.w3.org/TR/SVG11/) in JavaFX

 This library provides an XML binding of the SVG schema, and a binding to create JavaFX components from the parsed SVG objects.